- Academic Affairs

 Investigation and Participating Environmental and Social Impact Assessment on Bauxite Mine and Refinery in Boke, Guinea

-Faculty lead: Professor Seema Kakade, Director, Environmental Law Clinic, University of Maryland Carey School of Law
+Faculty lead: Professor Seema Kakade, Director, Environmental Law Clinic and JingJing Zhang, Lecturer in Law TEA Project, University of Maryland Carey School of Law

 Dates: Likely June 3-13 timeframe